 - Copy of your SAT or ACT test scores

 - Provide 3 letters of recommendation: teacher, principal or guidance counselor; from an employer, coach or extracurricular faculty advisor; and from a person of your choice who is not related to you.
-(Please send both the transcript, the copy of the SAT or ACT scores, and the three letters of reference to Senator Baucus' Missoula office as well)
+(Please send both the transcript, the copy of the SAT or ACT scores, and the three letters of reference to Senator Baucus' Great Falls office as well)